Pat Smear

 John Anson Ford Amphitheatre

-Some of Pat Smear's most popular tracks include I'll Find You, Creep Street, Holy Bulsara, Lulu Belle, Innocent X. Listen to these songs and discover more from their extensive catalog.
+Pat Smear's most-played tracks include I'll Find You, Creep Street, Holy Bulsara, Lulu Belle, Innocent X. Listen to these songs and explore more from their catalog on this page.

 Born Georg Ruthenberg in Los Angeles, CA, on August 5, 1959, Smear ran away from home at the age of 13 to join a Jesus commune.
-Smear then attended an academic program for youths who were ostracized b...
+Smear then attended an academic program for youths who were ostracized by public education.
+One of his classmates was voca...
 Read the full biography on this page.

-You can find Pat Smear vinyl records and merchandise on eBay.
-We feature a curated selection of vinyl releases and collectibles available for purchase.
+You can find Pat Smear vinyl records, CDs and collectibles on eBay.
+Browse the selection of new and used releases available for purchase.